TrevorWatts97/emailNewUser/README.md

 # New Active Directory User
 This script has been created by a former colleague and myself.
 There are two scripts
-Please read through this before attempting to use the script.
+Please read through this before attempting run.
 Thank you.

 Set up:
 --------